MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/get-started/app-basic-query.md

 ## Run your app

-In a command shell, run your app using the following command:
+In a command shell, use the following command to run your app:

 ### [C\#](#tab/csharp)